 - Pipe a star into the center of the cupcake.

-- Then without releasing the pressure pipe a swirl around that tip, applying even pressure.
+- Without releasing the pressure, pipe a swirl around that tip, applying even pressure.

 - Release pressure and then pull away.